k0retux/fuddly/docs/source/tutorial.rst

    data_model = MyDF_DataModel()

+.. note:: All elements discussed during this tutorial, related to the
+          data model ``mydf``, are implemented within ``tuto.py`` and ``tuto_strategy.py``.
+Don't hesitate to play with what are defined within, Either with ``ipython`` or ``FuzzShell`` (:ref:`tuto:start-fuzzshell`).

-You first need to define a class that inherits from the :class:`fuzzfmk.data_model_helpers.DataModel` class, as seen in line 5.
+In this skeleton, you can notice that you have to define a class that inherits from the :class:`fuzzfmk.data_model_helpers.DataModel` class, as seen in line 5.
 The definition of the data types of a data format will be written in python within the method :func:`fuzzfmk.data_model_helpers.DataModel.build_data_model()`.
 In the previous listing, the data types are represented by ``d1``, ``d2`` and ``d3``.
 Once defined, they should be registered within the data